-Motorcycle Accident Lawyer Sacramento
+Sacramento Motorcycle Accident Lawyer

 As drivers, we all share certain responsibilities to ensure the safety of our roads.
-Too often, however, motorcyclists bear an unfair burden of having to protect themselves from the neglect of the larger vehicles surrounding them.
+Too often, however, motorcycle riders bear an unfair burden of having to protect themselves from the neglect of the larger vehicles surrounding them.
 Even though motorcyclists are often the safest, most well prepared drivers on the road, it is sometimes assumed that the act of riding a motorcycle in and of itself is reckless behavior.
-Although drivers of motorcycles have every right that drivers of other vehicles possess, sometimes it takes a motorcycle accident lawyer to protect those rights and ensure that others do not take advantage of odds that may be stacked against an injured motorcyclist.
+Although drivers of motorcycles have every right that drivers of other vehicles possess, sometimes it takes a Sacramento motorcycle accident lawyer to protect those rights and ensure that others do not take advantage of odds that may be stacked against an injured motorcyclist.

 Increased Risk of a Motorcycle Accident

-According to the National Highway Traffic Safety Administration (NHTSA), per vehicle mile traveled, motorcyclists are about 37 times more likely than passenger car occupants to die in a traffic accident.
+According to the National Highway Traffic Safety Administration (NHTSA), per vehicle mile traveled, motorcyclists are about 37 times more likely than passenger car occupants to die in a traffic related motorcycle accident.
 In 2008 alone 5,290 motorcyclists were killed and 96,000 were injured.

 Motorcycle riders face special dangers every time they climb onto their bikes:

 - Motorcyclists are 5 times more likely to be injured in an auto crash than someone riding in an automobile.

 - In two-thirds of motorcycle accidents with another vehicle, the driver of the other vehicle caused the accident by violating the motorcycle’s right of way.